ClojureBridge/organizing/Workshop-tasks.md

 * Put the food out in some kind of attractive manner.

 ### <a name="greet"/> Greet, check in, and nametags
-* Pretty much the same drill as check in for the Installfest: check all attendees in on Bridge Troll with multiple 'checkeriners,' confirm volunteers' class level and assignment, hand out name tags, and if someone doesn't have the Installfest Success Sticker, send them to some area where their install can get checked.
+* Pretty much the same drill as check in for the Installfest: check all attendees in on your signin sheet from Eventbrite with multiple 'checkeriners,' confirm volunteers' class level and assignment, hand out name tags, and if someone doesn't have the Installfest Success Sticker, send them to some area where their install can get checked.
 If they don't have a working machine by the time the opening presentation starts, send them home.
-* If the main breakfast area has a projector, it is really helpful to put up the Bridge Troll class arrangements while people are eating.
+* If the main breakfast area has a projector, it is really helpful to put up the class arrangements while people are eating.
 This way, once attendees are checked in, they can just see for themselves where they have been assigned.
-Designate one volunteer as the 'class organizer' and have them process any class change requests in Bridge Troll.
-Make sure all the volunteers know who this person is, so that they can direct students that are inquiring.
 * When the first volunteer capable of this walks in, make them a 'checkeriner' and delegate.
 * Teachers & volunteers should again be clearly marked on their name tags